cedricblondeau/ansible-role-h2o-docker-proxy-letsencrypt/README.md

 - Routing the HTTP requests to the containers
 - Creating Let's encrypt certificates

-The containers being proxied must expose the port to be proxied (only one), either by using the EXPOSE directive in their Dockerfile or by using the --expose flag to docker run or docker create.
+The containers being proxied must expose the port to be proxied, either by using the EXPOSE directive in their Dockerfile or by using the --expose flag to docker run or docker create.

+If your container exposes multiple ports, the role will default to the service running on port 80.
+If you need to specify a different port, you can set a VIRTUAL_PORT env var to select a different one.

 ## Deployed containers